aromero18020/Dad-Joke-Generator/README.md

 -

 To do List:
-- add additional jokes to function
+- Add additional jokes to function
+- Add light/dark modes
+- Add submit your own joke option, stores entry into database.
+- Make website mobile responsive
 - *IDEA* add additional button and function, New button would display as "Tell Me Another"?

 ## Acknowledgements